BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ### Encrypting a Folder

-To encrypt a folder, run the script with the encrypt action, specifying the paths for the input folder, the key file (your secret.key), and the desired output folder for the encrypted content:
+To encrypt a folder, run the script with the encrypt action, specifying the paths for the input folder, your CEK, and the desired output folder for the encrypted content:

 ```bash
 python3 bkai-encrypt.py encrypt --input /path/to/your/unencrypted/folder --key /path/to/your/secret.key --output /path/to/your/encrypted/folder